vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 incarnated in the eight Pramāṇa texts of the Pāśupata: Pa˜ncārtha etc.10

-Though none of these texts has come to light so far, we have a glimpse of the Pa˜

-ncārthapramāṇa, as this text is quoted by Kṣemarāja ad  Svacchanda
+Though none of these texts has come to light so far, we have a glimpse of the Pañcārthapramāṇa, as this text is quoted by Kṣemarāja ad  Svacchanda

 1.41–43.
 This fragment establishes that also the prime Pramāṇa of the Lākula